Mississippi State Resources

 The State Early Childhood Advisory Council and the Mississippi Department of Human Services released a joint statement in December 2016 on the future of early childhood services and programs in Mississippi.
 Mississippi’s strategic plan for the early childhood system is underpinned by a common case management and integrated referral process.
 Early care and education providers are essential partners in transitioning to and implementing Mississippi’s stategic plan.
-Use the link below to learn more about the future of early childhood in Mississippi.

 The State Early Childhood Advisory Council (SECAC) and Mississippi’s Early Learning Collaboratives are authorized and directed by Senate Bill 2395.
 Colloquially known as “The Early Learning Collaborative Act of 2013,” SB 2395 outlines the purpose of the collaborative initiative, definitions, operational procedures for participating programs, the funding schedule, and the authority and duties of all entities involved.
 SB 2395 also outlines the purpose and membership requirements of SECAC.